 - The child's best interest; or

-- It would be considered contrary to the purposes of the Family Group Meeting.
+- Where it would be considered contrary to the purposes of the Families Together Meeting.

 - A person who poses a risk to children;

-- A person who has threatened physical harm or emotional harm to someone who is attending the Family Group Conference;
+- A person who has threatened physical harm or emotional harm to someone who is attending the Families Together Meeting;

 - Someone who has a history of domestic violence and the victims of the violence have indicated that they may be too intimidated and afraid to express their ideas if the perpetrator is present;

-- A person who is suffering a mental illness to such a degree that the Family Group Conference would be unable to function;
+- A person who is suffering a mental illness to such a degree that the Families Together Meeting would be unable to function;

-- The child/young person has been a victim of abuse or Neglect and the perpetrator's presence is likely to pose an emotional risk to the child/young people's wellbeing and ability to participate in the Family Group Conference.
+- The child/young person has been a victim of abuse or neglect and the perpetrator's presence is likely to pose an emotional risk to the child/young people's wellbeing and ability to participate in the Families Together Meeting.

-This is where staff from agencies give the family the information they have about services, resource, support that may be available to the child/young person and what is not negotiable.
-The Family Group Conference Coordinator will chair this part of the meeting.
-They will make sure all present understand the purpose of the conference and the process and how the meeting will be conducted (for a summary of roles and responsibilities see Appendix 1: Summary of Roles and Responsibilities).
+- This is where staff from agencies give the family the information they have about services, resources and support that may be available to the child/young person and what is not negotiable.
+The Families Together Coordinator will chair this part of the meeting.
+They will make sure all present understand the purpose of the Meeting and the process and how the meeting will be conducted (for a summary of roles and responsibilities see Appendix 1: Summary of Roles and Responsibilities).
 They will share information contained within the consultation form highlighting the main issues that need to be addressed.

 The child/young person, family and family network may also provide information and ask for clarification.